You are here

 Types of Instructional Methods

 The course goals and desired results and how they will be measured inform the type of instructional activities that best help students achieve the learning.
-Explore Instructional Methods to see how to make the most of feedback, discussion, lecture, and active learning strategies.
+Explore Instructional Methods to see how to make the most of the feedback, discussion, lecture, and active learning strategies.

 Harvest Instructional Ideas from the Pedagogy Wheel